codevakure/void-clone/cleanup-docs/PROPRIETARY_SERVICES_REMOVAL.md

 - Closed-source debugger extensions dependencies

 **Current Status:**
-- **No explicit removal needed**: Void Editor inherits the open-source debug adapter infrastructure from VS Code OSS
+- **No explicit removal needed**: Zap Editor inherits the open-source debug adapter infrastructure from VS Code OSS
 - **No proprietary handshake logic found**: The codebase uses standard Debug Adapter Protocol (DAP)
 - **Microsoft extensions not bundled**: Proprietary debug adapters are not included in the void build